 The figure of eight is a really useful schooling exercise you can use at home that’s also included in dressage tests from the lower levels upwards.

-How can this exercise benefit your horse, and how do you ride it correctly?
+But how can this exercise benefit your horse, and how do you ride it correctly?

 Check out this helpful guide for more information.

 What’s the purpose of riding figures of eight?

 The figure of eight exercise is designed to develop the horse’s suppleness to the bend, to make him straighter, and to improve his balance.

 It’s also used in dressage tests as a test of accuracy and to allow the judge to assess the effectiveness and correctness of the rider’s outside aids.

 When the figure of eight movement is ridden in a dressage test, the judge will be looking for the following important qualities:

 - the uniformity and exact symmetry of the size and shape of the two circles that comprise the figure of eight